The Clear Edge

 Success metrics:

-How Leverage Integrates With The Clear Edge OS
+How Time And Money Leverage Plug Into The Clear Edge OS

-Layer: Execution (Layer 2) - How you optimize for maximum output
+Layer: Execution (Layer 2) — how you design for maximum output.

 Frameworks using leverage concepts: